nauam/Courses/README.md

 ## Generating Release Notes

-QW Control Core PRs are included by default.
+Rundeck Core PRs are included by default.
 Core PRs can excluded by labeling them with the `release-notes/exclude` label.

-QW Control Enterprise PRs are excluded by default.
+Rundeck Enterprise PRs are excluded by default.
 Enterprise PRs can be included by labeling them with the `release-notes/include` label.

 Create the file `.env` in the project root and add the line `GH_API_TOKEN=[TOKEN]`